Skip to content

 • Query results: data returned by SQL queries

-Start exports via right click (context menu) or from the Export / Share panel to the right of the results grid.
+Start exports via right click (context menu), from the Export / Share panel to the right of the results grid, or directly from a SQL query in the editor.

 Interactive Web Page export example.
 Open in a new tab